 |ACT Score||Competitiveness||Admission Chances|

-You will need very good grades in high school to get into Carroll College.
-The average high school GPA of the admitted freshman class at Carroll College was 3.54 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
+Applicants require very good grades in high school to get into Carroll College.
+The average high school GPA of the admitted freshman class at Carroll College was 3.64 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
 The school ranks #1 in Montana for highest average GPA.
-If your high school grades are above the average 3.54 GPA, you have a very good chance of being admitted as Carroll College accepts 78% of all applicants.
+If your high school GPA meets these requirements, there is a good chance you will be accepted as Carroll College accepts 73% of students who apply.

 |High School Class Rank||Freshmen Within Range|

-What are the requirements for admission to Carroll College and what considerations affect admission decisions?
+What are the requirements for admission to Carroll College and what student information is used for admission decisions?

 |High School GPA||Required|

 |Recommendations||Considered but not required|